What Is a Pilonidal Cyst?

 Pilonidal cysts most commonly occur in young men, and the problem has a tendency to recur.
 People who sit for prolonged periods of time, such as truck drivers, are at higher risk of developing a pilonidal cyst.

-The symptoms of a pilonidal cyst include:
+Here are some of the symptoms of a pilonidal cyst.
+These include:

 - Pain, redness, and swelling at the bottom of the spine